 This is especially important if your windows are old or have wood frames.
 Winter can do a number on old windows, and you’ll want to look closely for the following:

-If your windows aren’t in the best shape, you’ll need to consider repair or replacement.
+If your windows aren’t in the best shape, you’ll need to consider repairing them or replacement or replacing them.
 Repair might be cheaper, but it doesn’t always solve all problems.
-For example, replacing a seal won’t make a difference if your window is leaking air around the frames.
 Be sure to get an evaluation from a window replacement company before moving forward.

-Doors are also impacted by winter weather.
-If the color of your entry door faded over the season, spring is the perfect time for a pick-me-up.
+If the color of your entry door faded over the winter season, spring is the perfect time for a pick-me-up!
 An entry door presents the perfect opportunity to add personality and pizzazz to curb appeal.

-Keep in mind that high quality fiberglass doors don’t need to be painted.
+Keep in mind that high quality fiberglass doors never require painting.
 You simply pick your color during the ordering process, or you can order your entry door primed and paint it your favorite color at home.
 Either way, it will remain bright and beautiful for years.

 Everyone knows that April showers bring May flowers.
 If you suspect that you have leaks in your roof, now isn’t the time to push the issue to the back burner.
 Leaks in the roof can lead to rotting rafter beams and ruined insulation.